jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 The two main files that configure plugins are <u>plugin.xml</u> and <u>integrator.xml</u> which should be in the root of the plugin folder.
 The "cfg" folder contains the rest of the customization.

-Custom XSL can be placed in two XSL files both named custom.xsl.
+Custom XSL can be placed in two XSL files both named "custom.xsl".
 I placed all the custom code at "src/libs/DITA-OT1.8.5/plugins/info.debrief/cfg/fo/xsl/custom.xsl" for this project.
 The other file is seen in the adjacent "attrs" directory.

 ![custom.xsl](documentation/images/dita/custom.xsl.png)